Mines in wake of Russian retreat keep Kyiv unsafe: Zelenskyy | Law-Order

 "Mariupol has become a symbol of Ukrainian resistance, and without its conquest, Putin cannot sit down at the negotiating table," Fesenko said.

-The Mariupol city council on Saturday said 10 empty buses were headed to Berdyansk, a city 84 kilometres west of Mariupol, to pick up people who can get there on their own.

-Oleksiy Arestovych, an adviser to Zelenskyy, in an interview with Russian lawyer and activist Mark Feygin said that Russia and Ukraine had reached an agreement to allow 45 buses to drive to Mariupol to evacuate residents "in coming days".
+An adviser to Zelenskyy, Oleksiy Arestovych, said in an interview with a Russian lawyer and activist, Mark Feygin, that Russia and Ukraine had reached an agreement to allow 45 buses to drive to Mariupol to evacuate residents "in coming days".

 Such agreements have been reached before, only to be breached.
 On Thursday, Russian forces blocked a 45-bus convoy attempting to evacuate people from Mariupol and seized 14 tons of food and medical supplies bound for the city, Ukrainian authorities said.

-Ukrainian forces recaptured the city of Brovary, 20 kilometres east of the capital, said Mayor Ihor Sapozhko on Friday.
+Ukrainian forces recaptured the city of Brovary, 20 kilometres east of the capital, Mayor Ihor Sapozhko said in a televised Friday night address.
 Shops were reopening and residents were returning but "still stand ready to defend" their city, he added.

+Ukrainian officials reported that the death toll from Tuesday's rocket strike by Russia on a government building in Mykolaiv, a port city east of Odesa, had risen to 33, with a further 34 people wounded.

+The confirmed death toll has risen steadily as the search and rescue operation continues.
-As the war dragged on, the US Defence Department on Friday night said it was providing an additional USD300 million in arms to Ukrainian forces.

-Pentagon press secretary John Kirby said in a statement that the gear in the new package includes laser-guided rocket systems, unmanned aircraft, armoured vehicles, night vision devices and ammunition.
-Medical supplies, field equipment and spare parts were also included in the package, the statement said.
+As the war dragged on, the US Defence Department said on Friday night it was providing an additional USD300 million in arms to Ukrainian forces, including laser-guided rocket systems, unmanned aircraft, armoured vehicles, night vision devices and ammunition.
+Also included are medical supplies, field equipment and spare parts.

 There was no immediate word on Saturday on the latest round of talks between Russian and Ukrainian negotiators, which took place on Friday by video.